Why Not Use a Free/Paid Email Provider?

 - Wait 1-5 minutes for IP to configure and be added to the same firewall policy.

-- Login to Plesk.
+https://www.ionos.com/help/index.php?id=2149 - Login to your Plesk server.

 - Go to Tools & Settings > IP Addresses > Reread IP.

-Alternatively, you can click Add IP Address to manually add:
+If Plesk fails to read the new IP, you can click Add IP Address to manually add:

 - Specific to Plesk, only one IPv4 can be used per domain/subscription.
-This means that the secondary IP you’ve added to your singular server is indeed useless.

-Updating Hostname and SPF
+Updating Hostname

-Then, we can update the DNS records for all domains to reflect this change.
+Then, you can update the DNS records for all domains to reflect this change.
 Tools & Settings > DNS Settings > Apply DNS Template Changes > Apply the changes to all zones > OK.

-Adding The IPv6
+Adding The IPv6 (optional but encouraged)

 Back in the IONOS Cloud Panel, click on Network > Public IP > Create.
 Under ‘IP Version’ be sure to select IPv6 and choose your server to be assigned to.